mojaloop/business-operations-framework-docs/docs/guide/SettlementBC.md

 ### Re-balancing function - is not best practice
 It is worth noting that the re-balancing function that is defined in the above settlement finalization process is not the preferred or best-practice approach.
-This approach was chosen because of regularity requirements and limitations of mechanisms available to implement settlement between participants.
-I.e. it was designed to work on existing in-place financial solutions.
+This approach was chosen because of regulatory requirements and limitations of mechanisms available to implement settlement between participants, i.e. it was designed to work on existing in-place financial solutions.
 Re-balancing has quite a few drawbacks, and is not considered best practice and should be avoided if possible.
 These drawbacks are:
 1. Out of sequence re-balancing results in incorrect results.
 This vulnerability therefore requires a business process and supportive management to enforce.
 1. Reconciliation of the Mojaloop Settlement Account and the settlement bank account is difficult and complicated.
 This is because the re-balancing may not directly reflect the activity in the settlement bank account.
 The transfer amounts are linked to the timing of when the re-balancing action is applied, and when the reports and statements are generated.